yunusemrecatalcam/RD-Monitoring-Helm/Readme.md

 to fetch metrics from k8s API

 # Grafana
+UI Component that fetchs and displays metrics from Prometheus
 - Statefulset: This manifest includes the pod and volume configurations for Grafana application.
 - Service: Grafana service is for opening up the service to